Don Carlos (basketball)

 Don A. Carlos (born March 3, 1944) is a retired American basketball player.

 Born in Columbus, Ohio, Carlos played collegiately for the Otterbein College.

-He was selected by the Los Angeles Lakers in the 8th round (83rd pick overall) of the 1967 NBA Draft.
+He was selected by the Los Angeles Lakers in the 8th round (83rd pick overall) of the 1967 NBA draft.

 He played for the Houston Mavericks (1968–69) in the ABA for 56 games.

+Carlos played for the Hartford Capitols of the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) during the 1967–68 season and from 1969 to 1973.
+He was selected to the All-EPBL First Team and as EPBL Rookie of the Year in 1968.